mlinderman/MLProjects/ML Notes.md

 ### Handling skewed data

 Skewed classes are when a classifier is trying to detect a very small occurrence.
 Say, for example, that only .5% of examples are positive.
-You could write what appears to be a great algorithm that gets 99% of the correct predictions but that still misses half of the positives.
+You could write what appears to be a great algorithm that gets 99% of the correct predictions but that still misses half of the positives (but there just aren't very many of them).
 So it's not as good as it seems.
 A non-learning algorithm that just predicts every sample is negative would do better since that would have a .5% error.

 This is the problem with using accuracy as a measure.
 And also a problem with using a single measure to gauge algorithm performance.
 Enter precision vs. recall